internetguru/blog/source/_posts/flow-intro.md

 ## Setup and configuration

-Flow can be initiated in any folder with or without files and on any existing git repository.
+Flow can be initiated in any folder with or without files and on any existing Git repository.
 Flow adapts to existing branches from a variety of common naming conventions.

- - Flow can initiate a git branching repository in any folder with or without files.
+ - Flow can initiate a Git branching repository in any folder with or without files.
- - Flow can convert any existing git repository to a git branching model.
+ - Flow can convert any existing Git repository to a Git branching model.
  - Flow automatically adapts to existing branches, such as 'release' instead of the default 'staging'.

 ## Try Flow today